On this page you can find information about the scholarships available through the SANORD network as well as external opportunities.

 The Human Frontier Science Program (HFSP) research grants are provided for teams of scientists from different countries who wish to combine their expertise in innovative approaches to questions that could not be answered by individual laboratories.
 The research teams must be international.
 The principal applicant must be from one of the eligible countries.
 However, other participating scientists and laboratories may be situated anywhere in the world.
 There are two types of grants: Young Investigators’ Grants are awarded to teams of researchers who are within the first five years after obtaining an independent laboratory and Program Grants are awarded to teams of independent researchers at any stage of their careers.

-Off The Beaten Track 2018 – Summer Field School for Anthropologists and Social Scientists
+Off the Beaten Track Summer Field School – Summer Field School for Anthropologists and Social Scientists

 This scholarship is aimed at bringing together researchers with creative and open minds to find innovative solutions to the challenges of applied research.
 The summer school offers a unique learning opportunity in a multidisciplinary research project on the isle of Gozo, Malta.
 Scholarships are granted on a competitive basis, based on a research proposal.